Browse Items (163 total)

 PLimerF1501.jpg

-Freddie Frederick volunteered for the Royal Air Force and did a course in Blackpool.
-He was posted to No. 12 Initial Training Wing at St Andrew, although was unsuccessful in his flying test.
-Freddie was then trained at RCAF Moncton in Canada and…
+Freddie Frederick volunteered for the Royal Air Force and completed a course in RAF Blackpool.
+He was posted to No. 12 Initial Training Wing at RAF St Andrew, although was unsuccessful in his flying test.
+Freddie was then trained at RCAF Moncton in…

 PAlgarH1701.jpg

 Harry Algar worked as an office boy at Hay’s Wharf in London before the war.
-He entered the Air Training Corps before joining the RAF when he was seventeen.
-Started his training on Tiger Moths but was then sent to Canada to remuster as a bomb…
+He entered the Air Training Corps before joining the RAF aged 17.
+He started his training on Tiger Moths but was then sent to Canada to re-muster as a bomb aimer.
+Harry…

 PAsshetonJJ1701.jpg

-Jacqueline Assheton discusses her father's career in the Royal Flying Corps and Royal Air Force and his post war work establishing Safmarine shipping line and his friendship with Jan Christiaan Smuts.
-Her father did not talk about his wartime career,…
+Jacqueline Assheton discusses her father's career in the Royal Flying Corps and Royal Air Force and his post war work establishing Safmarine shipping line, as well as his friendship with Jan Christiaan Smuts.
+Her father did not talk about his wartime…

 LLoudonAE432960v1.pdf